 Traditional Design Touches to Incorporate Into Your Home

 Fair warning: Minimalists beware.
-Traditional design is all about gilded edges, rounded curves, layered patterns, and a certain warm busyness.
+The traditional design is all about gilded edges, rounded curves, layered patterns, and a certain warm busyness.
 These are not stark magazine rooms featuring all-white surfaces plus a single orchid.
 Instead, these are plush rooms full of golden, maroon, navy and olive green tones.
 There’s no shame in showing signs of life or wear and tear in these cozy rooms.
 Instead of crisp lines and sterile surfaces, traditional design favors plushness and round accents.

 Here are a handful of elegant traditional design touches to try so you get a hint of the old world without going totally overboard.